-Currency created on top of JAX.Network shard chains are called JAX coin.
-JAX is a unit of economic value as defined by JAX.Network protocol.
-If you are interested in knowing more about JAX you can read our Academic Paper.
+The cryptocurrency created on top of Jax.Network shard chains is called JAX.
+It’s a unit of economic value as defined by the JaxNet protocol.
+If you are interested in knowing more about JAX you can read our academic paper.

 The easiest way to transact using JAX coins would be to download our wallet application and use it for sending and receiving JAX.

 Existing cryptocurrencies suffer from the following problems: they are deflationary, they can’t scale, they’re not user-friendly.
 JAX coin doesn’t have these three limitations.

 You will be able to buy/sell JAX coins through major exchanges after our launch.

 1) By becoming a miner

 2) By becoming a transfer agent

 In the future, you will be able to participate in programs where you can get JAX coins for free.
 We may set up a promotional faucet during the early stages of the network to give away some of our JAX coins for free.
 Follow our news and announcements.

 If you decide to hold an asset in our network, you should hold JAXNET coins or Bitcoins instead.
 You shouldn’t hold JAX coins.
 JAX is a transactional coin and holding it does not provide any financial benefits.
 Hence, it will be wise to utilize JAX coins only for consumption purposes.

 The core protocol requires an intermediate level of expertise to use the network, however, we will facilitate the creation of different user-friendly solutions in our ecosystem such as light wallets, physical cards, mobile-tap applications, etc. They will help non-technical users and newbies to use our network without the need to understand our core technology.